nu-art/cyborg-video-demo/README.md

 # cyborg-video-demo

-Cyborg demo projects that corrospond with the tutorials on YouTube.
+Cyborg demo projects that correspond with the tutorials on YouTube.

 Link to the playlist will be available shortly.